system76/docs/content/intel-me.md

 ## Can I Disable the IME Manually?

 PCs running coreboot can disable the IME using coreboot's nvramtool.
 See [this page](https://github.com/system76/firmware-open/blob/master/docs/intel-me.md) for information about manually disabling (or enabling) the ME.
 Using the Coreboot Configurator you can turn off the Intel ME using the steps in [this article](https://github.com/system76/coreboot/tree/system76/util/coreboot-configurator).
-This tool will only work if your firmware version is higher than 2022-01-06 you can check the version with this command:
+This tool will only work if your firmware version is higher than 2022-01-06.
+You can check the version with this command:

 ```bash
 sudo dmidecode -t 0